TL:DR – Watch this 5 minute video while I go over what SAL means in cross stitch and 8 reasons why you should join one!

 Cross Stitchers LOVE our acronyms!

 A stitch along is an event where a stitchy community gets together to all make the same pattern over a predetermined period of time.

-The pattern is delivered in pieces.
+Most common are when the pattern is delivered in pieces.
 Instead of getting the entire pattern at once, you get it a piece at a time.

 Kinda like this: